TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/ForeignTable.rst

    The item-array will be filled with records from the table defined here.
    The table must have a TCA definition.

+   The uids of the chosen records will be saved in a comma separated list by default.

+   Use `property MM <columns-select-properties-mm>` to store the values in an intermediate MM table instead.

    .. deprecated:: 11.2
       Usage of the `foreign_table` relation with the table `sys_language` Has been deprecated.
 Use TCA field type called